stas-sultanov/azure-monitor-telemetry-draft/src/readme.md

 # Azure Monitor Telemetry

-A .NET library for collecting telemetry data and publishing it to Azure Monitor service.
+A lightweight, high-performance library for tracking and publishing telemetry.

-This library helps you monitor the performance and usage of your solution.

 ## Getting Started